 Framework for ethical conduct

-The Arthritis Society’s application of the Consensus Framework is supported through internal policies and guidelines that respect its four overarching principles, including through the following examples:
+Arthritis Society Canada’s application of the Consensus Framework is supported through internal policies and guidelines that respect its four overarching principles, including through the following examples:

 - Put patients first

-- The interests of people affected by arthritis are at the centre of all of the Arthritis Society’s work.
+- The interests of people affected by arthritis are at the centre of all of Arthritis Society Canada’s work.

 - Support ethical research and innovation

-- The Arthritis Society will seek to develop and foster relationships with health sector stakeholders that encourage and support innovation, and help to fund its mission.
+- Arthritis Society Canada will seek to develop and foster relationships with health sector stakeholders that encourage and support innovation, and help to fund its mission.